fommil/fpmortals/manuscript/frontmatter.md

 International](https://creativecommons.org/licenses/by-sa/4.0/legalcode) (CC BY-SA 4.0) license.

 All code samples in this book are separately [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) licensed, which is Libre but not Copyleft.
+Note that the example application `drone-dynamic-agents` is distributed under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html): only the snippets in this book are available under the permissive license.

 # Thanks